Introduction: Genetics and cancer

 CDH1

 Individuals who have a variant in the CDH1 gene have the condition Hereditary Diffuse Gastric Cancer.
 This is an inherited cancer syndrome that is more common in those with NZ Māori ethnicity.
-Individuals that inherit a change in this gene have an increased chance of developing both stomach and breast cancer.
+Individuals that inherit a pathogenic variant in CDH1 have an increased chance of developing both stomach and breast cancer.
 The stomach and breast cancers that happen are of a specific type known as diffuse stomach cancer and lobular breast cancer.
 The condition is variable with cancer possible in both young adults and older individuals.
 In some families there is only a family history of breast cancer.

 More information on genetic testing